ZeroCool940711/new-frontera/docs/source/topics/custom_crawling_strategy.rst

 Writing custom crawling strategy
 ================================

-Crawling strategy is an essential part of Frontera-based crawler and it's guiding the crawler by instructing it which pages to crawl, when and with what priority.
+Crawling strategy is an essential part of new_frontera-based crawler and it's guiding the crawler by instructing it which pages to crawl, when and with what priority.

 Crawler workflow
 ================

-Frontera-based crawler consist of multiple processes, which are running indefinitely.
+new_frontera-based crawler consist of multiple processes, which are running indefinitely.
 The state in these processes are persisted to a permanent storage.
 When processes are stopped the state is flushed and will be loaded next time when access to certain data item is needed.
 Therefore it's easy to pause the crawl by stopping the processes, do the maintenance or modify the code and start again without restarting the crawl from the beginning.

     IMPORTANT DETAIL
-    Spider log (see http://frontera.readthedocs.io/en/latest/topics/glossary.html) is using hostname-based partitioning.
+    Spider log (see http://new_frontera.readthedocs.io/en/latest/topics/glossary.html) is using hostname-based partitioning.
     The content generated from particular host will always land to the same partition (and therefore strategy worker instance).
 That guarantees the crawling strategy you design will be always dealing with same subset of hostnames on every SW instance.
 It also means the same domain cannot be operated from multiple strategy worker instances.